Lyocell: one of the most ecological textiles

 lyocell wood pulp

-Closed production loop :
+Closed production loop:

-Bleaching and dyeing :
+Bleaching and dyeing:

 clean and pure lyocell

-ecological tencel lyocell
+tencel lyocell

 Ecologically yours,